exercism/website-copy/tracks/python/exercises/high-scores/mentoring.md

         return sorted(scores)[-1:-4:-1]
 ```

+Since immutability has not yet been introduced, solutions that mutate the original list (`scores.pop()` or `scores.sort()`) are reasonable and acceptable.
+However, take the opportunity to start introducing this concept in your comments.

 ### Common Suggestions

 - Use **`sorted()`** over **`sort()`**. `sorted()` returns a _**copy**_ , `sort()` _**mutates in place**_.